 If you have any of these symptoms, let your healthcare provider know right away.
 Help is available.

 When a person is depressed, they often feel like nothing will ever make it better.
 But depression can be successfully treated.
 Medications and counseling (talk therapy) have helped many people.
 Medications act on the brain chemicals that affect moods and feelings.
 Counseling involves talking about feelings and learning ways to change thought patterns.
 There are many types of counseling for depression.
 Some people meet one-on-one with a therapist.
 Others prefer a group setting.
 Often, a combination of medications and counseling is used.
 A mental health professional can help determine which treatment options might work best for you.

 You can take certain steps to help reduce your risk of depression.
 Try to stay aware of your thoughts and moods.
 Tell your loved ones or members of your healthcare team early if you think there might be a problem.
 Ask for a visit by a person who has coped with SCI for a while and who is trained as a peer counselor.
 Make an effort to stay involved with others and in your own life.
 When you have interests that keep you challenged and fulfilled, it may be easier to find things to stay positive about.
 Keeping your body strong and healthy may help as well.
 This allows you to remain active, so you can continue doing things you enjoy and that help you feel good about yourself.
 If you need ideas for ways to stay active and healthy, talk to your healthcare team.
 Their role is to support you and help you live well.

 When you’re depressed, you may feel as though life isn’t worth living.
+People with an SCI have a higher risk of suicide.
 You may even want to give up.
 If you’re thinking of harming yourself, tell your healthcare provider or a loved one right away.
 You can also call 1-800-273-TALK (8255) to reach the National Suicide Prevention Lifeline.